Chinese Zodiac Signs — A Comprehensive Introduction

 Chinese Zodiac Signs include 12 animals that are used to represent the 12 Earthly Branches or Terrestrial Branches in ancient China.

-These 12 animals are Rat, Ox, Tiger, Rabbit, Dragon, Snake, Horse, Goat, Monkey, Rooster, Dog, Pig.
+These 12 animals that represent the Chinese Zodiac Years, also named the Chinese Zodiac Calendar or Chinese Calendar Animals, in order are Rat, Ox, Tiger, Rabbit, Dragon, Snake, Horse, Goat, Monkey, Rooster, Dog, and Pig.

-The earliest unearthed artifacts that recorded animals of Chinese Zodiac Signs are Bamboo Slips of Qin State from Shuihudi and Fangmatan.
+The earliest unearthed artifacts that recorded zodiac animals are Bamboo Slips of Qin State from Shuihudi and Fangmatan.

-That proved that the Chinese Zodiac Signs had already formed in the Warring States Period (403 BC — 221 BC); the actual originate era, however, is still unknown.
+That proved that the Chinese Zodiac Calendar had already formed in the Warring States Period (403 BC — 221 BC); however, the actual origin era is still unknown.

-The Ecliptic is divided into 12 sections, and there are 12 months in a year; hence, 12 Earthly Branches were invented to represent each section, year, month, and hour.
+The Ecliptic is divided into 12 sections, with 12 months in a year; hence, 12 Earthly Branches were invented to represent each section, year, month, and hour.

 The 12 Earthly Branches are: